Independence is a member of the Federation of Drug and Alcohol Practitioners, the professional body for the substance use field.

 All clients engaging in structured work will receive a working agreement relevant to the service they are being offered.
 This agreement explains clearly the boundaries of the working relationship.

-Tracey joined the organization in 1996 and has worked in each area of operations.
-She studied Drug Dependency at Kings College London, before going on to complete a Bachelor’s degree in Addictions Management at Kent University.
-Tracey gained her Master’s degree in Public Administration at Exeter University and is a qualified Integrative counsellor.
-In her spare time she is a keen rower and dressmaker.
+Tracey joined the organization in 1996 initially as the Under 21's Worker.
+Since then she has studied Drug Dependency at Kings College London, before going on to complete a Bachelor’s degree in Addictions Management at Kent University.
+Tracey gained her Master’s degree in Public Administration at Exeter University.
+Tracey is qualified Integrative counsellor and has recently completed a Post Graduate Certificate in Cognitive Behavioural Therapy with the Oxford Cognitive Therapy Centre.
+In her spare time she is a keen dressmaker.